Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Long time behavior of the two species SEP with annihilation

 \begin{theorem} For each $d$ there exists a constant $C$ such that for any $t> 0$ and any $\wp\in\ms P_{\tau,e}(\ms S)$ satisfying $\wp(\xi_0=-1)=\wp(\xi_0=1)$

 where $\gamma (d) = d/4 $ if $d\le 4$ and $\gamma (d) =1 $ for $d> 4$. \end{theorem}

-A result analogous to the previous statement has been proven in \cite{BL} for two species annihilating independent random walks and stationary product initial condition.
-Relying on the arguments in \cite{BL}, Theorem~\ref{t:3.1} is proven in \cite{bel1,bel2} when the initial datum $\wp$ is a product measure.
+The analogous statement for two species annihilating independent random walks and stationary product initial condition has been proven in \cite{BL}.
+Relying on the arguments there, the bound \eqref{3.2} is proven in \cite{bel1,bel2} when the initial datum $\wp$ is a product measure.
 This assumption on the initial datum is used only in \cite[Lemma~2.1]{bel1}; however, as we show in Lemma~\ref{t:3.3} below, it can be relaxed to the condition $B(\wp)<+\infty$.
-The rest of the arguments in \cite{bel1,bel2} carries out unchanged to the present setting and yields Theorem~\ref{t:3.1}.
-Postponing the extension to non-product initial data, we first conclude the proof of the quantitative ergodicity for the SEP with stationary in ital data.
+The rest of the arguments in \cite{bel1,bel2} carries out unchanged to the present setting and yields the statement in Theorem~\ref{t:3.1}.
+Assuming it, we first conclude the proof of the quantitative ergodicity for the SEP with stationary initial data.